 Fiat money has no intrinsic value nor can it be redeemed for specie.
 Its value originates from government decree, or fiat.
 The best example of fiat money is paper currency.
 The paper itself has very little intrinsic value, so fiat money can only serve as money if its production is tightly controlled.
 The production of fiat money is mostly controlled by governments.
 Governments maintain this control by using printing methods and materials that are difficult to reproduce, and by punishing counterfeiters with harsh penalties.
 For instance, in 12th century China, where the 1st paper currency circulated, the penalty for counterfeiting was beheading, and this was printed on the currency!

 People use fiat money only if they believe that it can be used in the future and that it will not lose value.
-The government will also usually encourage the use of its money through the force of law.
+The government will also usually encourage the use of its money through the force of law, primarily by declaring it as legal tender.
+Legal tender is a form of money that must be accepted for the payment of debts and other liabilities.
 For instance, since 1862, all United States dollars were printed with the phrase "This note is legal tender for all debts, public and private."

 Although the issuance of paper money in the United States began in 1690, the U.S. government did not issue paper currency with the intent that it circulate as money until 1861, when Congress approved the issuance of demand Treasury notes.
 All currency issued by the U.S. government since then remains legal tender, including silver certificates, which have a blue seal of the Department of the Treasury; United States notes have a red seal, and national bank notes have a brown seal.
 Most of the U.S. currency circulating today is in the form of Federal Reserve notes with the green Treasury seal.